 While aromatherapy cannot cure osteoarthritis or rheumatoid arthritis there are many essential oils and carrier oils that can help slow down its progress by preparing the body for exercise and aiding recovery from exercise, easing anxiety and promoting relaxation, supporting detoxification and last but not least reducing pain and inflammation.
 We discuss the most common methods of application and suitable essential oils below.

 When a child falls over, they are often told to ‘rub it better’, and this is something that we sometimes do as adults.
 For some reason, this action seems to reduce the pain, and this is possibly because our nerve pathways are being stimulated to interrupt the pain signal to the brain, sometimes referred to as the pain gate mechanism.
 The same theory may be applied to aromatherapy massage in which the affected area is ‘rubbed’ using massage techniques, such as gentle effleurage and petrissage.
 However, it is important to note that pain indicates damage, so massaging inflamed sites should be done with care.
 Massage may provide short-term relief from pain because there is also an increase of endorphins released into the blood-stream as a result of the stimulation and these hormones are natural pain killers.
-If you wish to have an aromatherapy massage, please visit fht.org. uk, the leading professional organisation for holistic therapists and click on ‘Find a Therapist’ to find a suitably qualified therapist in your area.
+If you wish to have an aromatherapy massage, we recommend that you visit either the International Federation of Aromatherapists or The Federation of Holistic Therapists websites to find a suitably qualified therapist in your area.
 Other methods can be used relatively easily, however, within the home environment and are described in some detail below.